ashutoshbsathe/dwm/README.md

 # dwm

 My build of [dwm](https://dwm.suckless.org).
 I use [alacritty](https://github.com/alacritty/alacritty) for terminal.
-Using this will also require imlib2
+Using this will also require imlib2 and yajl